joone/loz/README.md

 ## typescript-template

 This is a typescript template repository.
 Basically, you can run and debug your project with Visual Studio code.
-This template supports express.js, eslint, mocha, and chai.
+This template supports express.js, eslint, mocha,  chai, and prettier.

 Start your web application: